bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 <a href="https://developer.bambora.com/europe/shopping-carts/shopping-carts/woocommerce">Click here for more information about **Settings**</a>

 == Changelog ==
+= 8.0.4 =
+* Added support for WordPress 6.9
+* Added support for Woocommerce 10.4.2
+* Added support for Woocommerce Subscriptions 8.2.0

 = 8.0.3 =
 * Set correct status on failed Subscription renewal
 * Added support for WordPress 6.8.3